Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature

-While the thermodynamic Lanczos method~\cite{FTLanczos, Jaklic2000Review,Prelov2013} is limited within small system sizes \cite{Prelov1996tJ} and the quantum Monte Carlo approaches \cite{Assaad2008,Chang2010,Wu2017DiagramQMC,He2019AFQMC} suffer from the notorious sign problem at finite doping, the thermal tensor network (TN) and its tensor renormalization group (TRG) approaches provide a powerful framework to simulate correlated systems at large scale, which are witnessing a rapid development in recent years \cite{White2009METTS,Stoudenmire2010,Wietek2021PRX,Wietek2021TLU, Li2011a,Czarnik2014PEPO,Czarnik2016PRB,Czarnik2019PRB, Czarnik2019PRBII,Aritra2022arXiv,Chen2018XTRG,HLi2019PRB, Chen2018XTRG,HLi2019PRB,Chen2019TLH,Li2020NC,HLi2020PRR, Li2021NC,YuCPL2021,Chen2022tbg}.
-In particular, a thermal TN approach, exponential TRG (XTRG)~\cite{Chen2018XTRG}, has been applied to simulate the Hubbard model with only NN hopping, and it can already deal with a considerable system size and down to lower temperature compared to the ultracold atom quantum simulations~\cite{Chen2021SLU}.
-However, XTRG calculations has a relatively large computational cost as $O(D^4)$, with $D$ the bond dimension controlling the computational accuracy, and thus the accessible system sizes are still limited.
-Recently, there has been a significant advancement in finite-temperature calculations with the introduction of the tangent space TRG ($\tan$TRG)~\cite{tanTRG2023}.
-This method reduces the computational cost to $O(D^3)$ and effectively closes the gap between ground-state DMRG studies and finite-temperature calculations.
+While the finite-temperature Lanczos method is limited within small system sizes~\cite{FTLanczos,Prelov1996tJ,Jaklic2000Review,Prelov2013} and the quantum Monte Carlo approaches~\cite{Assaad2008} suffer from the notorious sign problem at finite doping, the thermal tensor network (TN) provides a powerful framework to simulate correlated systems at large scale, which are witnessing a rapid development in recent years~\cite{White2009METTS,Stoudenmire2010,Wietek2021PRX,Wietek2021TLU,Li2011a, Czarnik2014PEPO,Czarnik2016PRB,Czarnik2019PRB,Czarnik2019PRBII,Aritra2022Hubbard, Chen2018XTRG,HLi2019PRB,Chen2019TLH,Li2020NC,HLi2020PRR,Li2021NC,YuCPL2021, Chen2022tbg}.
+In particular, the tangent space tensor renormalization group ($\tan$TRG) \cite{tanTRG2023} effectively bridges the gap between ground-state and finite-temperature TN calculations.
+Akin to DMRG, its computational cost scales as $O(D^3)$, where $D$ is the bond dimension controlling the computational accuracy.